|TUESDAY, NOVEMBER 19|

 Creating a Student-Centered Experience for Job Seekers in Your Program

-Presented by: Melanie Sampson, Content Director of Clear Language Lab, and Becky DeForest, Director of Community Literacy, Literacy Works
+Presented by: Melanie Sampson, Content Director of Clear Language Lab, and Keighty Ward, Community Literacy Program Manager, Literacy Works

 Do you want to better engage and empower the job seekers in your program?
 Join us for this session to learn how you can apply a student-centered approach to enrich your adult education classroom or job readiness workshop.
 We will explore activities that encourage meaningful interaction, lift up students’ voices and experiences; and overturn the power dynamic in the classroom.
 This session will cover strategies for supporting adults who may have literacy barriers and activities that build job seeker motivation and confidence.
 You will receive practical tools to help learners identify their skills, build résumés, and more.
 Reinvigorate your practice so you can better prepare your participants for the jobs of today and tomorrow.